Show summary Hide summary

 Some figures and data about the last name Masuda

 The last name Masuda is not among the most common in Japan, but it remains well established.
-You won’t be surprised that despite Junichi Masuda’s international popularity, the last name remains relatively stable in number of carriers.
+You won’t be surprised that despite Junichi Masuda’s international popularity, the last name remains relatively stable in number of bearers.

 The Masuda method and its secrets explained simply

-Ah, and since the “Masuda method” is often what makes you hear this last name, a little friendly reminder.
+Ah, and since the “Masuda method” is often what makes you hear this name, a little friendly reminder.
 This technique invented or rather revealed by Junichi Masuda in the fourth generation of Pokémon has become an essential trick for shiny hunters.

 Why the Masuda method remains essential for shiny hunters